colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 Feel free to test this out in your browser's console.

-When a move results in a win, the move result object in the output will have a `winner` set to either `Red` or `Yellow` and `winLine` will be filled with positions
+When a move results in a win, the move result object in the output will have the `status` field with a value of `win`, `winner` will be set to either `Red` or `Yellow` and `winLine` will be filled with positions/

-TODO: Show an example of the `MoveResult` object when a player wins

 Subsequent calls to `playMove()` will produce the same output every time.
 The game is already over after all 😉.

 ## Checking for a draw

-Not every four-in-row game concludes with a winner however, some
+Not every four-in-a-row game concludes with a winner however,